-Trump: No campaign cash paid to porn actor
+Trump: No campaign cash paid to Daniels

 Stormy Daniels case: Trump denies campaign funds paid off porn actor

-President Donald Trump has denied any money from his campaign was used to buy an adult film actor's silence over an affair he says never happened.
+President Donald Trump has denied money used to buy a porn star's silence came from election campaign funds.

-He admitted in a tweet lawyer Michael Cohen had paid off Stormy Daniels during the campaign and was reimbursed.
+He admitted, in a series of tweets, that lawyer Michael Cohen had paid off Stormy Daniels during the campaign and that he was reimbursed.

-Using campaign funds could have been a violation of federal law.
+It was the first time the president has referred directly to the payment, although he remains adamant there was no affair with Ms Daniels.

 Earlier, his legal aide Rudy Giuliani had said the money was Mr Trump's personal cash.

-Ms Daniels says she had an affair with Mr Trump in 2006.

 What has Mr Trump said?

-The president fired off three tweets on Thursday morning.
+The president fired off three tweets on Thursday morning, focusing on the reimbursement and a non-disclosure agreement (NDA) with Daniels.

-In them, he admitted that Mr Cohen had "received a monthly retainer, not from the campaign and having nothing to do with the campaign, from which he entered into, through reimbursement, a private contract between two parties, known as a non-disclosure agreement, or NDA".

-Mr Trump's argument appears to be that the NDA was a typical action taken out by celebrities and therefore not an election-related matter.
+Mr Trump's argument appears to be that the NDA was a typical agreement entered into by celebrities and therefore not an election-related matter.

 This could be crucial in determining whether the $130,000 (£95,650) paid to Ms Daniels was legal.

-US federal law restricts how much individuals and organisations can contribute to campaign financing and there are also strict regulations on the disclosure of the financing.
+US federal law restricts how much individuals and organisations can contribute to campaign financing, and there are also strict regulations on the disclosure of the financing.

 The key question may be whether the money was used to prevent Mr Trump's reputation being harmed during the campaign, and therefore be deemed as related to the election.